 Thank you for your interest in serving as a model professional learning community (PLC).
 To receive this honor, a school must:

-- Demonstrate a commitment to PLC concepts.
+- Demonstrate a commitment to the PLC at Work® process.

 - Implement those concepts for at least three years.

 - Present clear evidence of improved student learning.